Annual Practising Certificate (APC)

 Changing from Non-Practising to Practising OR Returning to Practice after more than 2 years

-You can make your practising declaration on line.
-Your CPD credits can be pro rata for the time you hold an APC.
+You can make your practising declaration online through your portal.
+Your MyCCP credits can be pro rata for the time you hold an APC.

 Payment for either may be made using the following credit cards: MasterCard and VISA.